Sparkling Symi is the Best Greek Island You’ve Never Heard Of

 From the most spectacular beaches to the tastiest treats to try, here’s everything you need to know to plan your trip to the Greek Islands!

-There are a few direct ferries between Rhodes and the Turkish mainland, but the more common path is to arrive in Bodrum via the islands of Symi and Kos.
-I wanted to break up the 3-ferry trip with a stay on one of the two islands, but I couldn’t decide which one.
+There are a few direct ferries between Rhodes and the Turkish mainland, but the more common path is to arrive in Bodrum via the Greek islands of Symi and Kos.
+To break up the 3-ferry trip, I wanted to spend a few days on one of the two islands.
+But which one?

-After a quick Google image search of both Symi and Kos, I had an obvious winner.
+After a quick Google image search of both Symi and Kos, I had a clear winner.

 I was instantly smitten with the pictures of Symi with its quaint pink and yellow, Venetian style architecture.
-I’d never seen a Greek island that looked like Symi and I knew right away that it was an island I had to see.
+I’d never seen a Greek island that looked like Symi and I knew right away I had to see it.

-I had a gut feeling about Symi, so I planned 4 nights on the island, longer than I devoted to anywhere else but Crete on this 30-day trip from Moscow to the Med.
+Because I had a gut feeling about Symi, I planned 4 nights on the island, longer than I devoted to anywhere else but Crete on this 30-day trip from Moscow to the Med.

 Read More: Crete Greece in 5 Perfect Days

-There’s no airport on Symi.
+There’s no airport on the island of Symi.
 So flights into neighboring Rhodes are the best way to get there.
-And luckily, that’s where I’m headed!
+Rhodes was already on my itinerary so that part was easy.

 Read More: All Roads Lead to Rhodes